todogroup/osposurvey/2020/questions.md

 * Program manager
 * Legal compliance
 * Engineering compliance
+* Security
-* Developer relations, advocacy and evangelists
+* Developer relations, advocacy and evangelism
 * Open source developer or engineer (reporting to the open source office)
 * Committee member
 * No formal role
+>LH, note for survey coding, 4/22/20 - added "Security".
+Changed word to "evangelism"

 24. What does your company aim to accomplish by starting an open source program?
 (Check all that apply)
 * Increased developer recruitment and retention